volojs/volo/README.md

 so it can be extended to run any sort of JavaScript-based action that can run in node

-It is still very early in development, so lots may change, but it is already fun to use.
+It is still very early in development.
+Lots may change and it has some sharp corners, but it is already fun to use.
+It is just one file, so it is easy to try out and discard.

 ### Prerequisites